-Beetroot are high in oxalate, on average 275 mg in every 100 mg of beetroots.
-The leaves are even higher at 610 mg of oxalates, which is also true of other dark leafy vegetables like spinach and sorrel (13).
+Beetroot are high in oxalate, on average 76 mg in every 1/2 cup of beetroots, according to the Harvard Oxalate Content of Foods list.
+The leaves are even higher, which is also true of other dark leafy vegetables like spinach and sorrel (13).

 As such, juicing beetroots yields a juice that is very concentrated in oxalate, about 800-1000 mg per 100 mL beetroot juice (14).
 The average English diet contributes between 70 and 150 mg of oxalates (13).
 In contrast, a low oxalate diet limits oxalates to 40-50 mg each day.